ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

     - [ ] 31.2.
 Create a roadmap for potential future enhancements.
     - [ ] 31.3.
 Finalize all project documentation and reports.
     - [ ] 31.4.
 Prepare a final project summary highlighting key achievements and learnings.

+## Phase 8: Advanced LLM Integration and Multi-Modal Support

+- [ ] 32.
+Implement Multi-Modal Input Support
+    - [ ] 32.1.
+Develop MultiModalInputHandler for processing text and image inputs.
+    - [ ] 32.2.
+Integrate multi-modal input processing into the workflow.
+    - [ ] 32.3.
+Implement prompt generation for multi-modal analysis tasks.
+    - [ ] 32.4.
+Create mechanisms for storing and retrieving multi-modal data in the vector database.

+- [ ] 33.
+Enhance External Tool Integration
+    - [ ] 33.1.
+Develop ExternalToolIntegrator for managing external tool and API integrations.
+    - [ ] 33.2.
+Implement interfaces for LLM to utilize external tools effectively.
+    - [ ] 33.3.
+Create a system for defining and managing external tool configurations.
+    - [ ] 33.4.
+Develop prompts and parsing mechanisms for tool-augmented LLM tasks.

+- [ ] 34.
+Implement Adaptive Learning for LLM Usage
+    - [ ] 34.1.
+Develop AdaptiveLearningManager for analyzing LLM performance data.
+    - [ ] 34.2.
+Implement mechanisms for refining tier selection criteria based on historical data.
+    - [ ] 34.3.
+Create a feedback loop for continuous improvement of LLM usage strategies.
+    - [ ] 34.4.
+Develop reporting tools for adaptive learning insights and recommendations.

+- [ ] 35.
+Enhance LLM Prompt Engineering
+    - [ ] 35.1.
+Implement advanced prompt templates using XML tags for structured outputs.
+    - [ ] 35.2.
+Develop a system for dynamic prompt generation based on task complexity and context.
+    - [ ] 35.3.
+Implement chain-of-thought prompting for complex reasoning tasks.
+    - [ ] 35.4.
+Create a library of effective prompts for common development tasks and scenarios.

 Throughout the implementation process, continuously review progress and adjust the plan as necessary based on new insights or challenges encountered.
 Ensure that all components are developed with Python best practices in mind, leveraging the language's strengths in readability, flexibility, and extensive library ecosystem.
 Maintain a focus on Domain-Driven Design (DDD) and Test-Driven Development (TDD) principles throughout all phases of development.
 # Project Integrity System Implementation Plan